 Take ginger root for example.
-Pharmaceutical giant Merck calls the active ingredient 6-Gingerol Zingiber officinale “an antitumor, apoptosis (cell death) inducing compound that blocks EGF-induced cell transformation by inhibiting the activation of Activator Protein-1 in cancer stem cells”.
-Gingerol capsules from China are available at Rite Aid, Walmart, and Amazon.
-Or you can simply eat raw ginger.
+Pharmaceutical giant Merck calls the active ingredient 6-Gingerol Zingiber officinale “an anti-tumor, apoptosis (cell death) inducing compound that blocks EGF-induced cell transformation by inhibiting the activation of Activator Protein-1 in cancer stem cells”.
+Powdered Gingerol capsules from China are available at Rite Aid, Walmart, and Amazon.
+Wouldn’t it be simpler to just eat raw ginger?

 The list goes on.
-As pharma producers race to invent new meds, this recent study just made our healthy choices easier!
+As pharma producers race to invent new supplements, a recent study just made our healthy choices easier!
+Ha ha!
 Here are the top supposedly most effective natural substances that target cancer cells.
 The article in the Journal of Anti-cancer Research is titled “Natural Products That Target Cancer Stem Cells”.
 It’s no secret that these nutrients kill cancer at its root.
 Big pharma companies tend to focus on patenting new compounds as chemotherapies.
 But now there’s a whole world of companies marketing extracts from natural foods with or without a patent.
 How useful are these “natural” extracts?
-Do they have any potency after they arrive from China?
+Do they have any potency or life force after they arrive from China?
 It’s hard to know…

 Top anti-cancer compounds and their natural food sources: